nexusstar12/CarpoolApp/application/credentials/README.md

 **Access Instructions**</br>
 <br>*SSH Instructions*
 <br>1.
 Download the [.pem](guest_ssh_key.pem) file from this credentials folder.
 <br>2.
 Open the command line on your device.
+(Use Git Bash if running on a Windows OS device)
 <br>3.
 Run this command: `ssh-keygen -R 35.227.145.220`
 <br>4.
 Then, run this command:
 `ssh -i [path to pem file] guest@35.227.145.220`